spatialthoughts/qgis-tutorials/source/docs/3/calculating_intersection_density.rst

      :align: center

-17. Project CRS will be updated in the bottom right of the window, and now we can create the grid.
+17. Project CRS will be updated in the bottom right of the window.
+The purpose of this step to ensure that all layers are displayed in the CRS of new layer.
+We are now ready to create the grid using the ``road_intersections_reprojected`` as reference.
 Open the Processing Toolbox and locate the :menuselection:`Vector creation --> Create grid` algorithm.
 Double click to open.

   .. image:: /static/3/calculating_intersection_density/images/image17.png
      :align: center